 Community Telecenters: Assuring Impact & Sustainability

-The Development Gateway Highlight features an interview, several research papers, and articles discussing case studies that appear to have succeeded in both their development impact and financial sustainability.
-The site also includes a number of links to resources on community telecenters available on the Internet.
+The Development Gateway Highlight features an interview, several research papers and articles discussing case studies that seem to have succeeded in both their development impact and financial sustainability.
+The site also provides a number of links to resources on community telecenters available on the Internet.

 CTCNet Community Technology Center Start-Up Manual

-CTCNet serves as a support mechanism for Community Technology Centers (CTCs) by providing electronic and in-person links for its affiliated programs.
-This manual covers timeline and process, mapping community resources, determining program focus, staffing, software selection and criteria, space, hardware, security, scheduling, outreach, self-assessment, budgeting and funding, and preparing a business plan
+CTCNet serves as a support mechanism for Community Technology Centers (CTCs) by providing electronic and in-person linkages for its affiliated programs.
+This manual covers Timeline and Process, Mapping Community Resources, Determining Program Focus, Staffing, Software Selection and Criteria, Space, Hardware, and Security, Scheduling, Outreach, and Self-Assessment, Budgeting and Funding, and Preparing a Business Plan.

 Gender Analysis of Telecenter Evaluation Methodology

-This document addresses how gender can be integrated meaningfully into telecenter evaluation methodologies.
-It is animated by African experiences and examples, particularly South African experiences and examples.
+This document sets out to address the question of how gender can be meaningfully integrated into telecenter evaluation methodologies.
+It is animated by African experiences and examples and specifically by South African experiences and examples.